 If your dog is excessively fearful around strangers, it's a good idea to understand the reasons why, so you can help it get past its fear.

 Why Do Dogs Fear Strangers?

 - One possibility is its genetics.
-A shy and timid dog is more likely to produce skittish offspring.
-A dog who has a general fear of all strangers, rather than a specific fear of men or children, for example, may be genetically predisposed to being fearful.
+A shy or timid dog is more likely to produce skittish offspring.
+A dog that has a general fear of all strangers, rather than a specific fear of men or children, for example, may be genetically predisposed to being fearful.

 - Dogs with a history of abuse may also be afraid of strangers.
 If you're aware of a history of abuse, then you can better understand why your dog fears strangers.

 A dog's fear of strangers should be managed very carefully.
 All dogs react differently when they're afraid.
 One dog may simply cower in a corner in the presence of a stranger.
 Another dog may react by growling or snapping.
 Teaching a dog not to be afraid usually takes lots of time and consistent training.